j0py/Tidy/README.md

 # Tidy
 Tidal Cycles syntax for SuperCollider

-With Tidy you can combine function/pattern pairs on NodeProxies inside the SuperCollider Interpreter almost like you can in Tidal Cycles.
-I am a great fan of the syntax and "tidyness" of Tidal Cycles and i want to use that together with NodeProxies in ProxySpace.
-Some proxies create a "mixer", and the cycles trigger sounds on other proxies that send signal to the mixer.
+Tidy can combine function/mini-notation-pattern pairs inside the SuperCollider Interpreter almost like you can in Tidal Cycles.
+I like the syntax and "tidyness" of Tidal Cycles a lot, but i want to use it in SuperCollider and be able to add/change things myself.

 First i wrote a mini-notation parser, JSMiniParser, and this resulted in the Pmini quark, where you can use mini-notation in a SuperCollider pattern.
 The Tidy quark needs the mini-notation parser too, and so you need to install the Pmini quark if you wish to install the Tidy quark.

 In the usage example below, you see me using some JSSamples class.
 This is a small class that makes it easier to load and use audio samples.
 It is included in the Tidy quark, but i could also publish it as a separate quark.
 Not sure what is the best thing to do here.
+All these quarks tend to get entangled with each other..

 ## Usage example